-New York-based boutique purveyors Craft Coffee have been around since early 2011, but they’re enjoying a recent resurgence in quality and relevance.
-To be perfectly frank, we’ve slept on Craft Coffee for awhile, but their most recent shipment to Sprudge.com Bay Area HQ made us stand up and take notice – three delightful coffees from Irving Farms, Dogwood and Augie’s Coffee Roasters, accompanied by delightful tasting notes.
+New York-based boutique purveyor Craft Coffee has been around since early 2011, but they’re enjoying a recent resurgence in quality and relevance.
+To be perfectly frank, we’ve slept on Craft Coffee for a while, but their most recent shipment to Sprudge.com Bay Area HQ made us stand up and take notice – three delightful coffees from Irving Farms, Dogwood and Augie’s Coffee Roasters, accompanied by delightful tasting notes.
 To the uninitiated, Craft Coffee is a subscription-based service that sends its subscribers three carefully curated 4oz bags of coffee once a month.
 The coffees come from roasters across North America, and in a departure from their previous practices, the bags are now stamped with a roast date, accompanied by unique descriptions and information.
 During a recent trip to New York, Sprudge.com sat down with Sam Lewontin, curator for Craft Coffee and manager at Everyman Espresso, to pick his brain over the delightful development of Craft Coffee.

 (Editorial note: the following conversation occurred over macchiatos infused with yellow chartreuse provided by Alex Bernson, formerly of Vandaag, now of Joe NYC)